 It wasn’t even just ruined buildings.
 Right next to the cathedral there was nothing but rubble.
 The area that goes from Fleet Street up all the way to what is today the Barbican Centre was a wasteland of rubble.
 2

 We felt the effects of the war very distinctly in many ways in Sweden, bad heating, scarce food, no hot water, suddenly a school vacation in February, because there was not enough coal to heat the buildings.
-We heard the planes, probably mostly British, but maybe German ones too, flying over Malmö at night and saw the huge search lights combing the sky most evenings.
+We heard the planes, probably mostly British, but maybe German ones too, flying over Malmö at night and saw the huge search lights crossing over the sky most evenings.
 We had to put dark paper in our windows to darken the whole city.
 But we were never bombed.

 I admired the huge and beautiful St Paul’s Cathedral from the outside and from the inside.
 I went in of course to admire this enormously impressive interior and at least get a look at the Whispering gallery 3, even though I didn’t climb the more than two hundred steps to get up into it.
 But the scene around the cathedral had moved me profoundly.
 I can see now that the ruins that were left after the bombings had been removed in preparation for reconstruction of the area, but at the time I found it hard to believe how completely the area had been destroyed.

 Of course I had a good map of London, as I always do when I visit big cities.
 I love maps and there’s nothing like knowing what is north and south in a city to get your bearings.
 I did all the usual tourist things, walking down the Mall from Trafalgar Square to Buckingham Palace and I even saw the changing of the Guard which was hilarious.
-You can look up into the face of one of the guards in their booths and bear skin hats and they won’t bat an eyelid.
+You can look up into the face of one of the guards in their booths wearing their bear skin hats and they won’t bat an eyelid.
 But you don’t want to torture the poor man for more than a couple of seconds of course.
 He has his orders.

-On my way to Madame Tussaud’s I walked up Baker Street and being a Sherlock Holmes fan (I’ve now read or re-read everything Conan Doyle wrote about his hero and a lot more that was written much later about Sherlock Holmes by other writers and that are not bad at all), I obviously was thinking of one of the very first sleuths in literature when I walked past what would have been his building, expecting to see Mrs Hudson looking out from behind a curtain.
+On my way to Madame Tussaud’s I walked up Baker Street and being a Sherlock Holmes fan (I’ve now read or re-read everything Conan Doyle wrote about his hero and a lot more that was written much later about Sherlock Holmes by other writers, and that are not bad at all), I obviously was thinking of one of the very first sleuths in literature when I walked past what would have been his building, expecting to see Mrs Hudson looking out from behind a curtain.
 But there is no 221B Baker Street.
 There is a museum at an address that’s been made up much later on, as 221B.
 What John and I did much later though was go to the Sherlock Holmes pub down south off Whitehall and very close to Trafalgar Square.
 There too, there’s a room upstairs with memorabilia of the great detective.

 The pub was fun and the ambiance was great.
 I asked for a pint of bitter, the same as John, and I was told by the bartender that a lady doesn’t ask for a pint of bitter.
 I said OK, half a pint.
 He also kidded me for my American pronunciation.
 So I said ‘OK, half a pint of biTTer ’ Is that bedder?
 I blew it again.
 But I’m jumping ahead here, by almost twenty years.

 All right, I was on my way to Madame Tussaud’s from Oxford Street.
 When you get to Marylebone Road you turn right and you are almost there.
 I had no idea at the time of course how the name of that street is pronounced.
 But I learned.
 There’s no Mary in the pronunciation.
 You say marlebun, as I’ve been told.
 Bus drivers are good men to let you know about strange pronunciation of street names.
-That is, if you get what they’re announcing at all.
+That is, if you get what they are announcing at all.

 When my stepfather, Arne, was once in London and wanted to get to Holborn (probably to see Covent Garden), he asked a cab driver to take him to Hole-born in his best Swedish enunciation.
 The man had no idea what Arne was talking about.
 So Arne tried various ways of pronouncing it and finally one way he said it made the cab driver’s eyes lighten up.
 Oh, you want to go to Hubben he said.
 Well, there are different ways of pronouncing that tricky street name, but the cab driver got it finally.
-Ho-ben is okay too.
+Ho-ben is accepted too.

 While I was at Marble Arch I went to see the Speaker’s Corner of course.
 It’s very funny to stand there and listen to a man or a woman rambling and ranting, standing on a soap box, against what they consider an affront to civilized society, against something that should be set straight by the Parliament.
 Some that you hear express themselves very well and might even have a reasonable cause, but the fun is that it’s probably the only place in the world where a person can stand up on a soapbox and ramble off to a sometimes sizable audience who will even once in a while applaud.

-From the Speaker’s Corner I walked down south through Hyde
+From the Speaker’s Corner I walked down south through Hyde Park and chuckled

 Melville had once taken me to a very decent pub in Cambridge.
 We went to the saloon bar, also called the private bar.
 The area behind the bar, where the bartenders were very busy pouring draft beer, went right past a division into the public bar.
 That’s where the workers go when they come back from a day’s hard work and want a pint of bitter or a Guinness.
 They feel that they are dirty and not fit for polite company.
 So the divisions were made to make the working men in their overalls feel comfortable.
 And of course the little sherry drinking ladies as well.
 In fact, I have never known a country where class divisions are as obvious and as accepted as in England.